 let totalPrice = hatPrice + bootsPrice;

 console.log('Total Price: ${totalPrice}');

 '''

-The new statements compare the values of the hatPrice and bootsPrice variables and assign their total to a new variable named totalPrice.
+Listing 3-6.
+Adding Statements in the index.ts File in the primer Folder totalPrice.
 The console.log method is used to write messages to the command prompt and produces the following output when the code is executed: